Skip to content

 MetricBaseline60 DaysChange

 The content hub reached critical mass.
-With 18 pages published by day 60, Sheath had enough answer-first content to cover the most common underwear buying queries.
+With 18 pages published by day 60, Sheath had enough answer-first content to cover the most common knife roll and chef gear buying queries.
 Reddit contributions began influencing Perplexity results.
 Review growth on Trustpilot improved sentiment signals across platforms.

 90-Day Results